The Board – Staff Relationship

 Carver’s model works when the staff is protected by robust human resource policies and the CEO is held accountable for directing the affairs of the organization to the standards these set.

-The board’s concern for the welfare of staff is also operationalized by asking questions of their ED/CEO about human resource management [4]Chartered Professional Accountants Canada have an excellent publication: 20 Questions Directors Of Not-for-Profit Organizations Should Ask About Human Resources, 2011 and accessing even a little independent evidence on the employee environment as part of the board’s formal evaluation of their ED/CEO.
-[5]Three workplace health indicators boards might monitor are staff turnovers, sick days taken, and annual staff evaluations completed/remaining.
-Larger organizations, especially unionized non-profits … Continue reading
+The board’s concern for the welfare of staff is also operationalized by asking questions of their ED/CEO about human resource management ((Chartered Professional Accountants Canada have an excellent publication: 20 Questions Directors Of Not-for-Profit Organizations Should Ask About Human Resources, 2011)) and accessing even a little independent evidence on the employee environment as part of the board’s formal evaluation of their ED/CEO. ((Three workplace health indicators boards might monitor are staff turnovers, sick days taken, and annual staff evaluations completed/remaining.
+Larger organizations, especially unionized non-profits might consider other indicators.
+In 2018 the Ontario Nonprofit Network published a Decent Work Checklist For the Nonprofit Sector))

 Certainly beyond employment or relationship issues some interaction seems desirable.
 A policy or set of guidelines for both board and staff may be a good idea, Jan Masaoka, in her 2011 Blue Avocado piece Should Staff Contact with the Board Be Restricted may be helpful.
 She has written: